denten-papers/cambridge-materiality/main.md

 similarly prefer to read a novel in the comfort of your own home, while others enjoy the sense of a community and deep discussion that happens in book clubs, on online forums, or in class.
 However we read, a text in its abstract sense must pass into print to become a reified object---a book thing.
-It will take shape on paper or on a screen and then once again rarefy into thought by diffusion into its bodily and social contexts.
-At first, we simply wanted to read a book, but in practice, we now must discuss where and how it is to be understood.
+It will take shape on paper or a screen, and once again rarefy into thought by diffusion into its physiological and social contexts.
+At first, we simply wanted to read a book, but in practice, we now must discuss where and when it is to be understood.
+Where and when matter in a way that prevents us from talking about meaning without context.

-The material conditions of a thought can often be disregarded in favor of its ideational content, as when we refer to Zora Neale Hurston's *Mules and Men* (1935) we imply equally the numerous editions of the work, published since 1935, but crucially not her hand-written manuscripts nor her ethnographic notes in preparation for the novel, available in parts at the American Folklife Center in the Library of Congress; at the Beinecke Rare Book and Manuscript Library, Yale University; and in the P.K.
+The material conditions of a thought can often be disregarded in favor of its ideational content.
+When we refer to Zora Neale Hurston's collection of African-American folklore published under the title *Mules and Men* in 1935, we denote equally the numerous editions of the work, published since 1935.
+This allocation usually implies neither her notes nor her manuscripts, available in parts at the American Folklife Center in the Library of Congress; at the Beinecke Rare Book and Manuscript Library, Yale University; and in the P.K.
 Yonge Library of Florida History at the University of Florida.
-Once these documents come into view, they assert an inexorable pull on the content of the novel.
-Our awareness of the auto-ethnographic method at work in Hursten's prose irrevocably changes our understanding of the novel.
+However, once these documents come into view, they assert an inexorable pull on the content of the published work.
+Our awareness of the auto-ethnographic method at work in Hurston's prose irrevocably changes our perception of the novel.
 Rather than seeing it as one thing, we can now perceive a number of related publications, notes, drafts, and manuscripts, which in their overlapping totality comprise the general field of the work.
-Matter asserts itself through the idea as we are reminded at once of its palpable effects on abstraction and of its palpable, shape-giving influence on the foundations of any thought.
+Matter asserts itself through the idea.
+We are reminded at once of its palpable effects on abstraction and of its shape-giving influence on the foundations of any thought.

-To become a materialist, and especially a historical materialist, as a matter of method, one must insist on the often inconvenient intrusion of the physical world into the realm of the ideal.
+As a matter of method, to become a materialist, and especially one of a historical ilk, one must insist on the often inconvenient intrusion of the physical world into the realm of the ideal.
 I would prefer to sit back in my armchair and just read Hurston, heeding neither Gainesville nor New Haven.
-I would rather forego the messiness of competing manuscripts, editorial intervention, international editions of the work which slightly alter Hurston's lexicon, the Harlem Renaissance, her problematic stance toward it, her time at Columbia University spent with Franz Boas and Margaret Mead, her wealth and her literary patronage, her poverty, the socio-economic realities of black publishing, and what white publishers won't print, as she herself reminded her readers.
+I would rather forego the messiness of competing manuscripts, editorial interventions, international editions of the work which slightly alter Hurston's lexicon, the Harlem Renaissance, her problematic stance toward it, her time at Columbia University spent with Franz Boas and Margaret Mead, her wealth and her literary patronage, her poverty, the socio-economic realities of black publishing, or, in her own words, "what white publishers won't print" (the title of an essay she published in the *Negro Digest* in 1950).
 These things interfere with my physical complacency.
 They force me to stand and to travel.
 They fracture the unity of meaning.
 Where I presumed to interpret and to explain, instead I find a multiplicity of competing possibilities, errors, and emendations along with my own various limits and conditions, incommensurate to the lived experience of another.
-The materialist method implies hermeneutics embedded and embodied.
+The materialist method entails hermeneutics embedded and embodied.
+To think in one's head is insufficient for
-To think in one's head is insufficient for understanding.
-We must also walk, touch, make, and be discomforted.
+understanding: we must also walk, touch, make, and be discomforted.

-The following three short case studies will illustrate the above in greater detail.

-## Lahore
+## Bertrand Russel in Lahore

-The precarity of the interpritive

-vault
-bertrand russel
-book bazaar

-## American Dirt

-Bodily and social contexts.

-## Guns, Handbags, and Vodka
+In March of 2018, members of my research group and I traveled to Lahore, Pakistan under the invitation from the Archives and Libraries Department, in Government of the Punjab and the Punjab Information Technology Board.
+We were there to present on "Architectures of Knowledge," a topic that for me meant the involvement with material culture of print, including the study of book-sharing communities, do-it-yourself book scanning, and illicit archives.
+As part of the week's program, we toured the Civil Secretariat complex which houses the Punjab Archives in the storied Tomb of Anarkali---a solid, octagonal, building that witnessed the Mughal Empire, colonial rule, and the partition.

+The Punjab Archives mostly contain records related to the socio-economic and political history of the region, from the nineteenth and twentieth century.
+On location, we observed library staff treat a stack of fragile materials in a giant metal autoclave chamber, which was filled with poisonous gas to destroy mold and insects.
+Bundles of government records were packaged in large, white sacks, labeled in red and blue ink reading "Persian Records," "General Medical," and "Revenue Agriculture."
+Ribboned file folders signalled their provenance in a mixture of print and cursive, indicating such government agencies as Punjab Civil Secretariat or the Home Department.
+An exhibition of rare books and manuscripts was arranged around the tomb itself.
+The archivist ushered us into a tall, tiered room, where balconies, ladders, and metal scaffolding that framed the neat rows of small, square storage compartments extending several stories upward to the ceiling.

+I was invited ostensibly as an expert in the digitization of records, to advise on things like document scanning, optical character recognition, and sustainable digital preservation practices.
+But I was also in a sense trespassing, arriving with no relevant language skills and having only a cursory familiarity with the region's history.
+I therefore listened and observed with a naive heart.
+Lahore's rich intellectual traditions encompassed multiple, variegated topographies.
+The belief in the radical embeddedness of thought prevents us from making universal generalizations.
+Specific material contexts necessitate the understanding *in situ*, where the hardware of intellectual infrastructure meets the software of its ideational content.
+In Lahore, as elsewhere, such sites include not only institutional libraries, but also coffee shops, home kitchens, and outdoor book markets.

+At one such location, the ;wq

 It is quite odd, if you think about it, to believe that objects somehow retain an aura or a trace of their history: "a handkerchief used by Princess Diana," or "the cigar box owned by